 We never had another date again.

 When I advise you to take a brave dating approach like giving someone a chance (within your boundaries of course) and to not limit yourself to a type and to let a coffee date be just a coffee date, you may get a dud.
 I did!
 In fact I dated lots of duds–once.
 But I stayed in that vulnerability of trying until I was tamed by the one didn’t rush the taming (another beautiful and sappy reference to The Little Prince) and who was a good match.
 I never would have known John was a good match if I didn’t give him that chance of a first date.
-As I’ve shared before he was not my type and now we’ve been married for 21 years.
+As I’ve shared before he was not my type and now we’ve been married for over 20 years.
 He’s my love for a lifetime.

 And all of those duds never defined me.
 A failed date cannot define me.
 Plus it does provide some funny memories!